-You will have to change the Aspect Ratio settings from the Options Bar.
+You must change the Aspect Ratio settings from the Options Bar.
 8 x 10 will be the aspect ratio preset setting.

 Hold the top handle of the crop border and drag it downward.
-Since you are resizing the image from its center, make sure to hold Option (for Mac user) and Alt (for Windows user).
+Since you are resizing the image from its center, hold Option (for Mac users) and Alt (for Windows users).

 Now, press ENTER (for windows) or RETURN (for Mac) to Crop the image.

-So far, we did excellent work.
-Some may don’t like the changes in cropping the image and thus look for an option to change the crop.
+So far, we have done excellent work.
+Some may not like the changes in cropping images and thus look for an option to change the crop.
 What to do now?
 What to do if someone wants to change the orientation from portrait to landscape?
-This is not a difficult task.
+This is a relatively easy task.

-Go to the Options Bar again, click on the Swap icon to swap the aspect ratio.
+Go to the Options Bar again and click the Swap icon to swap the aspect ratio.

 The crop border will again appear in the image.

 Cropping the image so closer to the center will not be looked great.
-So, hold the handles and drag them back to bring more area in the background.
+So, hold the handles and drag them back to bring more area to the background.

 After making the selection, release the mouse.
 Ops!
-All extra areas of the image become white, right?
+All different areas of the image become white.
 No worries, it also has a solution.